The J. M. Smucker Company (NYSE:SJM) Shares Sold by Robeco Institutional Asset Management B.V.

-Robeco Institutional Asset Management B.V. decreased its stake in The J. M. Smucker Company (NYSE:SJM – Get Rating) by 5.5% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 434,232 shares of the company’s stock after selling 25,159 shares during the period.
-Robeco Institutional Asset Management B.V. owned approximately 0.41% of J. M. Smucker worth $59,667,000 as of its most recent SEC filing.
+Robeco Institutional Asset Management B.V. lowered its holdings in shares of The J. M. Smucker Company (NYSE:SJM – Get Rating) by 5.5% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 434,232 shares of the company’s stock after selling 25,159 shares during the period.
+Robeco Institutional Asset Management B.V. owned about 0.41% of J. M. Smucker worth $59,667,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in SJM.
-National Pension Service raised its position in J. M. Smucker by 1,012.2% during the first quarter.
-National Pension Service now owns 192,636 shares of the company’s stock worth $26,085,000 after acquiring an additional 175,315 shares during the last quarter.
-Vanguard Group Inc. raised its position in J. M. Smucker by 1.3% during the first quarter.
-Vanguard Group Inc. now owns 12,721,847 shares of the company’s stock worth $1,722,666,000 after acquiring an additional 162,944 shares during the last quarter.
-Invesco Ltd. raised its position in J. M. Smucker by 8.3% during the first quarter.
-Invesco Ltd. now owns 1,820,578 shares of the company’s stock worth $246,525,000 after acquiring an additional 139,158 shares during the last quarter.
-Pinebridge Investments L.P. raised its position in J. M. Smucker by 10,930.7% during the second quarter.
-Pinebridge Investments L.P. now owns 100,600 shares of the company’s stock worth $12,878,000 after acquiring an additional 99,688 shares during the last quarter.
-Finally, Renaissance Technologies LLC raised its position in J. M. Smucker by 10.7% during the first quarter.
-Renaissance Technologies LLC now owns 953,976 shares of the company’s stock worth $129,178,000 after acquiring an additional 92,400 shares during the last quarter.
+A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in the business.
+National Pension Service raised its position in shares of J. M. Smucker by 1,012.2% in the first quarter.
+National Pension Service now owns 192,636 shares of the company’s stock valued at $26,085,000 after buying an additional 175,315 shares during the last quarter.
+Vanguard Group Inc. raised its position in shares of J. M. Smucker by 1.3% in the first quarter.
+Vanguard Group Inc. now owns 12,721,847 shares of the company’s stock valued at $1,722,666,000 after buying an additional 162,944 shares during the last quarter.
+Invesco Ltd. raised its position in shares of J. M. Smucker by 8.3% in the first quarter.
+Invesco Ltd. now owns 1,820,578 shares of the company’s stock valued at $246,525,000 after buying an additional 139,158 shares during the last quarter.
+Pinebridge Investments L.P. raised its position in shares of J. M. Smucker by 10,930.7% in the second quarter.
+Pinebridge Investments L.P. now owns 100,600 shares of the company’s stock valued at $12,878,000 after buying an additional 99,688 shares during the last quarter.
+Finally, Renaissance Technologies LLC raised its position in shares of J. M. Smucker by 10.7% in the first quarter.
+Renaissance Technologies LLC now owns 953,976 shares of the company’s stock valued at $129,178,000 after buying an additional 92,400 shares during the last quarter.
 Institutional investors and hedge funds own 79.21% of the company’s stock.

 J. M. Smucker Price Performance

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, December 1st.
-Shareholders of record on Friday, November 11th were paid a dividend of $1.02 per share.
-The ex-dividend date of this dividend was Wednesday, November 9th.
-This represents a $4.08 annualized dividend and a yield of 2.56%.
-J. M. Smucker’s dividend payout ratio is currently 76.55%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, December 1st.
+Stockholders of record on Friday, November 11th were paid a $1.02 dividend.
+The ex-dividend date was Wednesday, November 9th.
+This represents a $4.08 annualized dividend and a dividend yield of 2.56%.
+J. M. Smucker’s dividend payout ratio (DPR) is presently 76.55%.

 The J. M. Smucker Company manufactures and markets branded food and beverage products worldwide.
 It operates in three segments: U.S. Retail Pet Foods, U.S. Retail Coffee, and U.S. Retail Consumer Foods.
 The company offers mainstream roast, ground, single serve, and premium coffee; peanut butter and specialty spreads; fruit spreads, shortening and oils, and frozen sandwiches and snacks; pet food and pet snacks; and foodservice hot beverage, foodservice portion control, and flour products, as well as dog and cat food, frozen handheld products, juices and beverages, and baking mixes and ingredients.